exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 app.subscribe("sessionLeft", sessionLeft)
 ```

 The `sessionLeft` argument passed as the last argument to the subscribe method is a pointer to a function.
-You'll also need to implement the function inside the *ContainerAgent* class.
+You'll also need to implement the function inside the *Container* class.

 ```
 func sessionLeft(domain: String) {